Overview

 Solana Foundation runs the most organized developer-acquisition program among L1 foundations, global hacker-house circuit, structured onboarding, tight ecosystem coordination.
 Full-time devs are down 32% y/y, tracking Ethereum's −29%; Solana's pipeline is not bleeding faster than peers.

-Watch: Electric Capital dev counts, hacker-house cohort output.
+Watch: Electric Capital dev counts (most recent reading ~890 active developers, May 2026), hacker-house cohort output.

 Scorecard legend: Leading = Solana ahead of peers.
 Building / Early = traction exists but outcome undetermined.
 Contested = Solana losing ground and needs a new entrant or reversal.
 Framework adapted from The DeFi Report, Solana Q1 2026; Pillar 3 RWA data (Kamino $587M, xStocks $21M) from Dune, April 2026 RWA composability analysis, see also TI's RWA Composability Framework.
 Status indicators are TokenIntel's read as of April 2026.